How to Get the Most Out of Your Basket Abandonment Emails

 With basket abandonment emails, eCommerce stores can re-engage potential customers to encourage sales and even potential upsells.
 Your efforts to get users through your buyer funnel don’t have to fail if they leave your site without making a purchase.

-Only 19% of even the top 1,000 eCommerce companies have a basket abandonment strategy, it’s therefore critical to have a plan in place to boost conversions considering half of the customers who abandon their basket will complete their purchase when asked.
+It’s critical to have a plan in place to boost conversions considering half of the customers who abandon their basket will complete their purchase when asked.

 What is an abandoned cart email?